ESMValGroup/ESMValTool_Tutorial/_episodes/11-esmvalcoreapi.md

 ![image](../fig/esmvaltool_architecture.png)
-Using the functionalities in the ESMValCore light blue box in this modular way allows users to use existing code to explore and build insights in the data and can help them build and write a recipeand diagnostic script with the previous episodes Writing your own [recipe]({{ page.root }}{% link _episodes/06-preprocessor.md %}) / [diagnostic script]({{ page.root }}{% link _episodes/08-diagnostics.md %})
+Using the functionalities in the ESMValCore light blue box in this modular way allows users to use existing code to explore and build insights in the data and can help them build and write a recipe and diagnostic script with the previous episodes Writing your own [recipe]({{ page.root }}{% link _episodes/06-preprocessor.md %}) / [diagnostic script]({{ page.root }}{% link _episodes/08-diagnostics.md %})